jakub-m/rs-learning-autograd/README.md

 - You can have optional arguments in a function with `&[Opts]`, where `Opts` is an enum.
 - Fitting parameters of a polynomial with a gradient descent is hard, possibly (my naive interpretation) because small changes in the parameters can cause a large change at the output.
+- Vector operations with `nalgebra` are (unsurprisingly) orders of magnitude faster than a primitive loop.

 ## Materials